tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 ### Getting `django-livereload-server` up and running
 _____
-`django-livereload-server` (more info here {{ad link }}) watches for changes on the files that make up your app, including `html`, `css`, `javascript`, and django files.
+`django-livereload-server` (more info [here](https://github.com/tjwalch/django-livereload-server) watches for changes on the files that make up your app, including `html`, `css`, `javascript`, and django files.
 Once it catches the changes, it reloads your browser automatically so you don't have to constantly hit reload on it.

 First, let's install it.
-As usual, we will follow the workflow that we described under section {{ }}.
-This will be a local only package, and we are starting with a fresh commitment (you can verify that by running `git status`, which should result in a `nothing to commit, working tree clean` statement on your terminal {{ move this above and don't repeat it here }}.
+As usual, we will follow the workflow that we described under section **_Distinguishing between django, local, and third party applications_**.
+This will be a local only package, and we are starting with a fresh commitment.

 With our `djangoboilerplate` virtual environment activated, let's run `pip install django-livereload-server==0.2.3`.